dotnet/orleans/Orleans-Streams/Streams-Why.md

 ---

 _Clarificaton_: Orleans currently does not directly support writing declarative dataflow expressions like in the example above.
 The current Orleans Streaming APIs are more low level building blocks, as described [here](Streams-Programming-APIs).
-Providing declarative dataflow expressions is our future goal
+Providing declarative dataflow expressions is our future goal.

 ## Next
 [Orleans Streams Programming APIs](Streams-Programming-APIs)